 Harlan was born in Harrodsburg, Kentucky on December 12, 1816 to a mulatto mother and a white father, Judge James Harlan.
-Although born enslaved, Harlan was raised in his father’s home, and his keen intellect meant that he was a good fit in a household that included a future Associate Justice of the U.S. Supreme Court.
+Although born enslaved, Harlan was raised in his father’s home, and his keen intellect was nourished in a household that included a future Associate Justice of the U.S. Supreme Court.
 Harlan’s half-brother, John Marshall Harlan, wrote the dissent in Plessy v.
 Ferguson (1896).
-Since there were no schools for African American children in Kentucky during this era Harlan was tutored by his two older half-brothers.
+Since there were no schools for African American children in Kentucky during this era, Harlan was tutored by his two older half-brothers.

-From the time he moved to Cincinnati in 1851 Harlan took an active interest in civic and political affairs on both the local and national scene, and with the exception of nine years spent in England, from 1859 to 1868 where he raced horses, Cincinnati was his home.
+From the time he moved to Cincinnati in 1851, Harlan took an active interest in civic and political affairs on both the local and national scene.
+With the exception of nine years he spent in England racing horses–from 1859 to 1868–Cincinnati was his home.
 In the 1850s he opened Cincinnati’s first school for African American children.
 He was also a trustee for the Cincinnati public schools and for the Colored Orphan Asylum in Cincinnati.
-As an Ohio State legislator in 1886 he successfully worked for the repeal of Ohio’s “Black Laws.”
+As an Ohio state legislator in 1886, he successfully worked for the repeal of Ohio’s “Black Laws.”

-In 1872 Harlan was a delegate-at-large to the Republican National Convention which nominated President Ulysses Grant for a second term.
-He served as a presidentally appointed special agent for the U.S. Post Office and the U.S. Treasury.
-In 1878 President Rutherford B. Hayes commissioned Harlan a colonel after he raised a battalion of 400 African American men.
+In 1872, Harlan was a delegate-at-large to the Republican National Convention which nominated President Ulysses Grant for a second term.
+He received a presidential appointment as a special agent for the U.S. Post Office and the U.S. Treasury.
+In 1878, President Rutherford B. Hayes commissioned Harlan a colonel after he raised a battalion of 400 African American men.
 Harlan’s battalion continued long after his death and was eventually absorbed into the 372nd Infantry Regiment in World War II.